arnauqb/diff_abms_tutorial/webpage/04-variational-inference.md

-We will use a Gaussian prior over $$\theta$$.
+We will use a Gaussian prior over $\theta$.

 ```python
 prior = torch.distributions.Normal(torch.logit(torch.tensor(0.5)), 1.0)
 ```

-Now we need to choose a variational family for $$q$$.
+Now we need to choose a variational family for $q$.
 We will use a Normal distribution with learnable mean and variance.

 ```python